Preserve Your Car’s Paint With Careful Washing During The Colder Months

 Also, using a blower to dry wheels also ensures the calipers are completely moisture free preventing the brakes from freezing.
 Take care to ensure door, bonnet and boot shuts are dry paying particular attention to the rubber seals: left wet these may freeze the doors shut.

-UF Studio – Award Winning Detailing & Training
+UF Studio – Award Winning Detailing Services & Training